Baku: Nightlife

 Many clubs that are open until dawn can be found throughout the city.
 Clubs with an eastern flavour provide special treats from the cuisine of Azerbaijan along with local music.
 Western-style clubs target younger, more energetic crowds.
 Most of the public houses and bars are located near Fountains Square and are usually open until the early hours of the morning.

-Baku is home to restaurants catering to every cuisine and occasion.
-Restaurants range from luxurious and expensive to ordinary and affordable.

 Parks and gardens

-Baku has large sections of greenery either preserved by the National Government or designated as green zones.
+Baku has large sections of greenery, either preserved by the National Government or designated as green zones.
 The city, however, continues to lack a green belt development as economic activity pours into the capital, resulting in massive housing projects along the suburbs.

 Baku Boulevard is a pedestrian promenade that runs parallel to Baku's seafront.
 The boulevard contains an amusement park, yacht club, musical fountain, statues and monuments.
 The park is popular with dog-walkers and joggers and is convenient for tourists.
 It is adjacent to the newly built International Centre of Mugham and the musical fountain.

 Other parks and gardens include Heydar Aliyev Park, Samad Vurgun Park, Narimanov Park, Alley of Honor and the Fountains Square.
 The Martyrs' Lane, formerly the Kirov Park, is dedicated to the memory of those who died during the Nagorno-Karabakh conflict and also to the 137 people killed on Black January.